6 Signs You Might Need a Gastroenterologist

 You Have Nagging Stomach Pain

-When you experience pain, your body is usually trying to tell you that something is wrong.
-Abdominal pain could be a symptom of several GI issues, so when you see a gastroenterologist, be sure to describe exactly how it feels.
 Is the pain sharp, dull, stabbing, and/or radiating?
-They will also want to know exactly where the pain is and how long and how often you have been experiencing it.
+Our gastroenterologists at Digestive Health Center will also want to know exactly where the pain is and how long and how often you have been experiencing it.
 Are your symptoms occurring every time you eat for the past 2 weeks, about once a day over the past month at seemingly random times, when you lay down at bedtime for the last 10 days?

 There’s Blood in Your Stool